Quantum references: Classical references

-To define registers $\mathbf A\to\mathbf B$, let us forget for a moment that a register should map updates to updates.
-Instead, we note that a classical register with values in $A$ inside a memory of type $B$ naturally allows us to perform two actions: We can read the value of the register using a function $g:B\to A$ (the \emph{getter} ).
-And we can set the value of the register using a function $s:A\times B\to B$ (the \emph{setter} ).
+To define references $\mathbf A\to\mathbf B$, let us forget for a moment that a reference should map updates to updates.
+Instead, we note that a classical reference with values in $A$ inside a memory of type $B$ naturally allows us to perform two actions: We can read the value of the reference using a function $g:B\to A$ (the \emph{getter} ).
+And we can set the value of the reference using a function $s:A\times B\to B$ (the \emph{setter} ).
 The getter and setter satisfy some natural conditions: We call $(g,s)$ \emph{valid} iff for all $a,a'\in A$ and $b\in B$, we have $b = s (g(b), b)$ and $g (s(a, b)) = a$ and $s(a, s(a', b)) = s(a, b)$.
-A valid getter/setter pair is a natural candidate for formalizing classical registers.
+This is also known as a lens.
+A lens is a natural candidate for formalizing classical references.
 We show that this approach indeed fits in our formalism.
 A getter/setter pair $(g,s)$ naturally gives rise to a function $F:\mathbf A\to\mathbf B$ via $F(a)(b) := s(a(g(b)),b)$.
-(I.e., to apply $a$ to the register, we retrieve its content $g(b)$, apply $a$ to it, and set the result as the new content of the register.)
+(I.e., to apply $a$ to the reference, we retrieve its content $g(b)$, apply $a$ to it, and set the result as the new content of the reference.)
 Note that $F(a)$ can be a partial function if $a$ is, but $F(a)$ is total for total $a$.
-Thus the \emph{registers} are the functions $F:\mathbf A\to\mathbf B$ such that there exist valid $(g,s)$ with $\forall a\in\mathbf A, b\in B. \ F(a)(b) = s(a(g(b)),b)$.
+Thus the \emph{references} are the functions $F:\mathbf A\to\mathbf B$ such that there exist valid $(g,s)$ with $\forall a\in\mathbf A, b\in B. \ F(a)(b) = s(a(g(b)),b)$.